rumpkernel/rumprun-packages/mpg123/README.md

 Instructions
 ============

-Untar and run configure as:
+Untar and run configure as (for x86_64):

 ```
-rumprun-bmk-configure ./configure --enable-modules=no --enable-static=yes --enable-shared=no --enable-buffer=no --with-cpu=i486 --with-default-audio=sun
+x86_64-rumprun-netbsd-configure ./configure --enable-modules=no --enable-static=yes --enable-shared=no --enable-buffer=no --with-cpu=i486 --with-default-audio=sun
 ```

 You can be more adventurous with the CPU if you like, we are just